-The Historic New Orleans Collection is delighted to announce its Dianne Woest International Fellowship in the Arts and Humanities for the academic year 2020–21.
-The fund is open for both domestic and international students.
+The Historic New Orleans Collection is delighted to announce its Dianne Woest International Fellowship in the Arts and Humanities for the academic year 2023–2024.
+The grant is open to both domestic and international students.

 The Fellowship is available for doctoral candidates, academic or museum professionals, and independent scholars.
 It aims to encourage fellows to explore research facilities in the Greater New Orleans area.

 User Review( votes)

 The Historic New Orleans Collection (THNOC) is a museum, research center, and publisher dedicated to preserving the history and culture of New Orleans and the Gulf South.

 Why study at the Historic New Orleans Collection?
 As a museum, research center, and publisher in the heart of the French Quarter, THNOC collects historic artifacts, makes them available to the public, and maintains them for the sake of future generations.

 - University or Organization: Historic New Orleans Collection

 - Awards: $4,000

 - Access Mode: Online

 - The award can be taken in the USA